darrelltzj/photodrop/README.md

 ## Installing this project

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and deployed with [Buildpack](https://github.com/mars/create-react-app-buildpack).
+It is also design with [React Bootstrap](https://react-bootstrap.github.io/).
+See the package.json file for full dependencies.

 ### Installing